 Unfortunately, one cannot observe the two worlds for a single individual.
 Statistically, it can still be possible to compare the \emph{expected} values of each potential outcome $Y^{(a)}$ but it requires a population-level approach, broadening from a specific individual.
 The paradigmatic example is a randomized experiment (called Randomized Controlled Trial --RCT-- in clinical research or A/B test in marketing): randomly assigning the treatment to half of the individuals enables the average comparison of the two situations.
 Doing so, the previous question of interest amounts to \textit{comparing} or \textit{contrasting} two expectations:

 where $\mathbb{E}[Y^{(a)}]$ is the expected counterfactual outcome had all individuals in the \textit{population} received the treatment level $a$.
-This quantity is defined with respect to a population: statistically the expectation is taken on a distribution, which we denote $P_{\text{ S}}$ (reflecting the \textbf{s}ource or \textbf{s}tudy sample from which evidence comes from, for example a RCT).
-Many methodological efforts have focused on estimating the two expectations (namely $\hat{\mathbb{E}}\left[Y^{(1)}\right]$ and $\hat{\mathbb{E}}\left[Y^{(0)}\right]$).
-Our focus is different: we propose theoretical guidance for choosing among different measures to \textit{compare} those two expectations at the population level, e.g. ratio, difference, or odds.
+This quantity is defined with respect to a population: statistically, the expectation is taken on a distribution, which we denote $P_{\text{ S}}$ (reflecting the \textbf{s}ource or \textbf{s}tudy sample from which evidence comes, for example a RCT).
+Many methodological efforts have focused on estimating the two expectations.
+Our focus is different: we propose theoretical guidance for choosing among different real-valued measures that allow us to compare those two expectations at the population level, e.g. ratio, difference, or odds.
 What are the properties of these measures?
-How does they impact the conclusions of a study?
+How do they impact the conclusions of a study?